 For those of you who enjoyed Kisses Don’t Lie and Kiss Me Twice, I’m currently working on the first book in a series that will include some familiar characters.
-Every Little Lie should be finished by mid-summer.
+Every Little Lie should be finished by spring.
 Release date TBD.
 I’m also happy to announce that I have completed my first Christmas novel.
-A Christmas Wish will be released TBD.
+Christmas Wish will be a 2021 holiday season release.

 Check back soon for new contests!

 Note: Void where prohibited by law.
 Odds of winning are dependent upon number of entries.
 Must be 18 or older to win.
 No purchase necessary.
 Winner must claim prize within 15 days.

 Recipe Ideas for Thanksgiving!
 It’s that time of year!
 We’re all getting ready for the holidays and, for some of us, that means preparing a big dinner for a lot of people.
 And while most of us enjoy the turkey and potatoes and gravy, sometimes the...